ohmykreee/wolf-bites-tweets/README.md

 - count
 The number it will get from the API, both for `get_tweets` and `get_likes`.
 Please notice that there are max limitation in API `/2/users/:id/tweets` (100) and `/1.1/favorites/list.json` (200) and min limitation in `/2/users/:id/tweets` (5), or you will get error when running.
-For more information please refer to Twitter's official API [GET /2/users/:id/tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/api-reference/get-users-id-tweets) and [GET /1.1/favorites/list.json](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-favorites-list).
+For more information please refer to Twitter's official API documents [GET /2/users/:id/tweets](https://developer.twitter.com/en/docs/twitter-api/tweets/timelines/api-reference/get-users-id-tweets) and [GET /1.1/favorites/list.json](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/api-reference/get-favorites-list).
 The default value is `10` if not pass any value to it.

 - if_only_pic